ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Start Notebook** or **Stop Notebook**.
 3. Requested action cannot be cancelled.
 To proceed, please click **Confirm**

-> [Caution] How to retain your virtual environment and external libraries when starting the notebook after stopping it:
+!!! tip "Note"
-> When stopping and starting the notebook, the virtual environment and external libraries that the user create can be initialized.
+    It may take several minutes to start and stop notebooks.

-> In order to retain, configure your virtual environment by referring to [User Virtual Execution Environment Configuration](./console-guide/#configure-user-virtual-execution-environment).
+!!! danger "Caution"

-> [Note] Time to start and stop notebooks:
+    When stopping and starting the notebook, the virtual environment and external libraries that the user create can be initialized.
-> It may take several minutes to start and stop notebooks.
+    In order to retain, configure your virtual environment by referring to [User Virtual Execution Environment Configuration](./console-guide/#configure-user-virtual-execution-environment).

 <a id="notebook.instance.type.change"></a>